 CHOOSE – how they want to respond, after they’ve taken a step back and re-evaluated some of their assumptions about themselves and their voice hearing experiences.

 1. Initial meeting

-If a patient is referred to the Voices Clinic, they will be invited to an initial meeting with one of our clinic assistants.
+If a patient is referred to Sussex Voices Clinic, they will be invited to an initial meeting with one of our clinic assistants.
 The assistant will explore the patient’s voice hearing experience and well-being, to find out whether the clinic is right for them.
 The meeting will also involve the completion of a few questionnaires about the patient’s experiences.

 If the clinic is right for the patient, one of the clinic assistants will contact them to arrange a course of therapy.
 If the clinic is not right for the patient at the present time, they will continue to receive your usual care from their clinical team.

 2. Brief individual coping strategy enhancement therapy

 Some of our patients coming into the clinic are initially offered four sessions of individual therapy using the principles of Coping Strategy Enhancement.
 This is one of the original forms of cognitive behavioural therapy and seeks to identify, adapt and systematically implement coping strategies from the patient’s existing range of strategies.
 They will also be offered access to the workbook that is used within the therapy.

 They will meet with a therapist for one hour each week over the course of four weeks.

 The therapy will help the patient to identify and use their helpful coping strategies as consistently as possible.

-Read about the research that helped develop the therapy here.
+Read about the research that is helping to develop the therapy here.